NEWS from Sigma Rollers and Printing Rollers Industry worldwide.

 Key Components Anilox roller for metering; printing cylinder holds plate Engraved printing cylinder; doctor blade for wiping excess ink

-Ink Usage Lower volume; supports water-based, UV, or solvent inks; precise metering Higher volume for deeper colors; typically solvent-based inks
+Ink Usage Lower volume; supports water-based, UV, or solvent inks Higher volume; typically solvent-based inks for deep colors

-Applications Packaging, labels, newspapers, flexible plastics High-end packaging, magazines, wallpapers, security printing (e.g., stamps)
+Applications Packaging, labels, newspapers, flexible plastics Luxury packaging, magazines, wallpapers, security printing

 When to Choose One Over the Other

-In summary, while both types of rollers enable high-speed printing, flexo rollers emphasize flexibility and efficiency for varied applications, whereas rotogravure rollers prioritize precision and durability for superior quality in demanding, large-scale scenarios.
-The choice depends on factors like run length, budget, and substrate type.
-For custom needs, consulting a printing equipment specialist is recommended.
+In summary, both roller types enable high-speed printing.
+Flexo emphasizes flexibility and efficiency, while rotogravure delivers unmatched precision and durability.
+The choice depends on run length, budget, and substrate type.
+For specialized needs, consulting a printing equipment expert is recommended.

 View More News